FAQ

 • Match it to the lightest fabric color or to the most used color in the quilt.

-◦ This provides an all over texture and allows your beautiful quilt to be the star!
+◦ This provides an all over texture and allows your beautiful quilt to be the star of the show!

 • Use a contrasting color.